2021 NCAA Division I men's basketball championship game: Participants

 The championship game matched Baylor with Gonzaga.
 It was the sixth meeting between the two teams; Gonzaga entered the game leading the all-time series 5–0, with the last meeting resulting in an 83–71 win for Gonzaga in the second round of the 2019 NCAA tournament on March 23, 2019.
 This was the first championship game since 2005 to feature the top two overall seeds in the tournament.

 This was the second consecutive championship game where both teams were playing for their programs' first NCAA title.
+It was also the first championship game to feature two private schools since Duke defeated Butler in 2010.

-Baylor
+Baylor Bears

 Baylor, led by 18th-year head coach Scott Drew, finished the regular season with a record of 21–1, including wins over seven ranked teams.
 The Bears posted a 13–1 conference record, earning them the No. 1 seed in the Big 12 tournament, where they defeated No. 9 seed Kansas State in the quarterfinals before falling to No. 5 seed Oklahoma State in the semi-finals.
 They were awarded an at-large bid to the NCAA tournament and received the No. 1 seed in the South Regional.
 In the tournament, they defeated No. 16 seed Hartford and No. 9 seed Wisconsin to reach their fifth Sweet Sixteen.
 The Bears then defeated No. 5 seed Villanova and No. 3 seed Arkansas to win the South Regional and reach their third Final Four.

 In the Final Four, Baylor soundly defeated No. 2 seed Houston, champions of the Midwest Regional, by a score of 78–59 to reach their second national title game; they entered seeking their first championship.

-Gonzaga
+Gonzaga Bulldogs

 Gonzaga, led by 22nd-year head coach Mark Few, finished the regular season with a perfect record of 24–0, including wins over four ranked teams.
 The Bulldogs posted a 15–0 conference record, earning them the No. 1 seed in the West Coast tournament, where they defeated No. 4 seed Saint Mary's and No. 2 seed BYU to win their 19th conference tournament championship.
 They received the No. 1 overall seed in the NCAA tournament and were placed in the West Regional.
 In the tournament, they defeated No. 16 seed Norfolk State and No. 8 seed Oklahoma to advance to their 11th Sweet Sixteen.
 Gonzaga then faced and defeated No. 5 seed Creighton and No. 6 seed USC to move to the Final Four for the second time.

 In the Final Four, Gonzaga was matched up with No. 11 seed UCLA, the champions of the East Regional.
 A 3-point buzzer beater in overtime by Jalen Suggs won the game for the Bulldogs and gave Gonzaga their second national championship berth in program history; they entered seeking their first national title and the first unbeaten season in NCAA Division I men's basketball since Indiana in 1976.